cu-library/ezproxy-config-lint/CHECKS.md

 #### `ProxyHostnameEdit` domains should be placed in deepest-to-shallowest order

+This check is enabled with the `-phe=true` option.

-This is best explained with an example.
+It is best explained with an example.
 Lets say you have these two lines in your stanza:

 ```